 Teen CARE has been helping Hawaii’s youth since 1987.
-Our services are CARF accredited and funded by the Child and Adolescent Mental Health Division, the Alcohol and Drug Abuse Division of the Department of Health and the Hawaii Judiciary.
-Teen CARE provides substance abuse prevention and treatment for youth, as well as youth experiencing behavioral or emotional challenges in the home or community.
+Our services are CARF accredited and funded by the Child and Adolescent Mental Health Division, the Alcohol and Drug Abuse Division of the Department of Health, and the Hawaii Judiciary.
+Teen CARE provides substance use disorder treatment and prevention for youth, as well as youth experiencing behavioral or emotional challenges in the home or community.

 Adolescent Substance Use Disorder Treatment

-Teen CARE is a substance abuse treatment program that empowers youth with the knowledge, skills and support systems required to make positive changes and to get back on track with their lives.
+Teen CARE is a substance use disorder treatment program that empowers youth with the knowledge, skills and support systems required to make positive changes and to get back on track with their lives.
 Teen CARE substance abuse treatment services include individual counseling, group counseling, case management, and family sessions.
 Each client receives a treatment plan tailored to their individual needs based on the results of a comprehensive assessment.
 Group counseling focuses on education, skill development, and support.
 Our treatment program utilizes evidence-based curriculum and approaches that have been found to be effective with youth in substance abuse treatment settings, such as Motivational Interviewing and Cognitive Behavioral Therapy.
 Our substance abuse treatment programs receive funding from the Hawai`i Judiciary and the Alcohol and Drug Abuse Division of the Hawai`i Department of Health.

 School-Based treatment services take place on school campuses throughout Oahu and Kauai.
 Working in the school environment allows for close collaboration with school staff and provides a more comprehensive picture of the youth being served.
 Many young people who need treatment services are already exhibiting signs of substance abuse as evidenced by poor attendance of school, declining grades, behavioral problems, and family conflicts.
 Teen CARE’s school-based students are often self-referred, but they can also be referred by peers, teachers, counselors, administrators, and family members.